 What Is Physical Custody?

-Physical custody concerns the child’s residence and which parent the child will primarily live with.
+Physical child custody concerns the child’s residence and which parent the child will primarily live with.
 A family court judge will determine the division of the child’s care.
 If both parents live close, it is possible that they both would share a form of custody.

 If one of the parents lives over 100 miles away from the one who gets primary physical custody, the other parent might get visitation rights.
 It is best to speak with an experienced Orange County attorney to understand the possible outcome of your case.